EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/7-PaintedWorldOfNaryn.md

 #### Rune of Thunder
 *Weapon modification, rare*

 ***Lightning Strike.*** A weapon with this rune inscribed on it forces a creature to make a DC 17 Strength saving throw or be knocked 10 feet back and prone on a hit.
+This rune emits a thunderous boom audible out to 300 feet.

 \page